MyceliaNetwork/quark.js/README.md

   will call the `callback` Function that the user passed inside the init() config and it's up to the integrator to take it from there.

-Also, there is one type of outgoing message going from the quark.js-side to the
+Also, there is one type of outgoing message going from the quark-checkout-side to the Quark-side:
-Quark-side:

 - `basketUpdate`: When opened in the end-user's browser, the Checkout page on the Quark website will listen for this particular message to update the